 To avoid getting completely overwhelmed, try to keep your guest list to 250 people or less.

-It’s no secret that planning a wedding, in general, is incredibly stressful.
+It’s no secret that when you plan a wedding, in general, it’s incredibly stressful.
 But when managing a budget of $50,000 and up, trying to coordinate your spending and all your vendor meetings becomes near impossible to do.
 So, if you have the room in your budget, we highly recommend hiring a professional wedding planner to help.

 Plus, a planner will be on hand to help you coordinate the day of your wedding to ensure everything comes together perfectly and goes off without a hitch.
-This takes the stress off you and your bridal party and allows you to focus on the most important thing – getting married!
+This takes the stress off you and your bridal party.
+Allowing you to focus on the most important thing – getting married!